 Tonight our story takes place in the Medieval Times, also called the Middle Ages.
 This was the time of kings and castles and knights and battles over kingdoms.
-It was also a time where many people had very little to eat and had to work very hard.
-In the country of France one of these poor families had a daughter named Joan.
+It was also a time when many people had very little to eat and had to work very hard.
+In the country of France, one of these poor families had a daughter named Joan.
 Joan worked every day to take care of the animals on their farm and sew and do other things to help the family survive.
 Young Joan was also very kind and always thinking about others.
 When others were sick she would visit them and bring them food to help them feel better.
 She was unselfish.
-Being unselfish is when you think about others than yourself.
+Being unselfish is when you think about others more than yourself.

-At this time there was a war going on between Joan’s country of France and another country England, who controlled parts of France.
-From a young age Joan began to feel that she was called to help the people of France be free again.
+At this time there was a war going on between Joan’s country France and another country England, which controlled parts of France.
+From a young age, Joan began to feel that she was called to help the people of France be free again.
 She began to tell her family and other people in her village about her strong beliefs.
 Soon other villages heard what Joan was saying about freedom and they believed her.
 She decided to go to the king of France and tell him what she believed.
-At first the king didn’t want to listen to her but she was persistent.
+At first, the king didn’t want to listen to her but she was persistent.
 Persistence is when you keep doing something even when it is hard.
 When the king finally listened to her message of hope, he decided to let her go to battle.
 They dressed her in armor and put her on an armored horse and sent her off with the other soldiers.

-During the battle Joan carried a large flag.
+During the battle, Joan carried a large flag.
 When the other soldiers saw Joan’s flag it gave them hope, because they knew it was being carried by the brave young girl who believed France could again be free.
 Seeing Joan and her flag made them strong and they won battles whenever Joan was there.
 Joan had courage.
 Courage is when you do something even though it may be scary or hard.

 During one particularly dangerous battle, they had to ride boats past the enemy guns.
-The wind was weak that day so they were going very slow.
+The wind was weak that day so they were going very slowly.
 The soldiers started to wonder if they would survive and began to panic.
-Joan stayed positive and spoke to them, encouraging them, reassuring them that it would be alright.
+Joan stayed positive and spoke to them, encouraging them, and reassuring them that it would be alright.
 Soon the winds picked up and they sailed past the enemy guns without getting hit.

-Later during the battle the captains had attacked, but the army was not doing well.
+Later during the battle, the captains attacked, but the army was not doing well.
 Joan heard what was happening and knew they needed her help.
 She jumped onto her horse and galloped to the front of the battle.
 There she saw many soldiers who were hurt.
 She had sympathy for them.
 Sympathy is when you feel bad for someone and want to help.
 Joan rode her horse into the battle and the soldiers began to cheer.
 They fought harder and eventually won the battle.
 Joan saw the enemy soldiers who had been hurt and tried to help them feel better.
 She didn’t like seeing people hurt on both sides, even though they were the enemy.

-Like Joan you can be unselfish by thinking about others instead of yourself.
+Like Joan, you can be unselfish by thinking about others instead of yourself.
 You can be brave and have courage when things are scary or hard.

 Next time you go to the doctor or take a test, think of how Joan went into battle and did hard things even when they weren’t easy.